- Publications and resources

 A range of aircraft maintenance engineer exams are available.

 CASA Basics exams (CAR 31 AME Basic exams)

-CASA Basics exams can be used until 3 July 2020 as a pathway to obtain an aircraft engineer licence that covers non-type rated aircraft, or to remove exclusions from an existing licence or aircraft type rating.
+As a result, use of CASA Basics exams will be further extended by 12 months until 30 June 2021, as a pathway to obtain an aircraft engineer licence that covers non-type rated aircraft, or to remove exclusions from an existing licence or aircraft type rating.

 There are two types of CASA Basics exams: